-3 Ways YouTube Pre-Roll Is Forcing Marketers to Rethink Video AdvertisingBy Kavi Guppta March 12th, 2015
+3 Ways YouTube Pre-Roll Ads Forces Marketers To Rethink Video AdvertisingBy Kavi Guppta March 12th, 2015

-Advertisers are given fewer than five seconds on YouTube to convince the audience an ad is worth watching to the end before the viewer has an option to skip it—and as David Waterhouse pointed out, 94 percent of people skip pre-roll ads after that five-second mark.
+Advertisers are given fewer than five seconds on YouTube to convince the audience an ad is worth watching to the end before the viewer has an option to skip it.
+And eConsultancy research suggests 94 percent of people skip pre-roll ads after that five-second mark.

-But if the pre-roll format is encouraging viewers to skip commercials, how are brands transforming their content to capture that lost attention?
+But if these ads encourage viewers to skip commercials, how are brands transforming their content to capture that lost attention?
 How can something ignored by audiences still be useful to marketers?

 Creative production, use of technology, and evolving views on audience relevance are all key for brands hoping to do a better job of connecting with audiences on YouTube.